G-typical Witt vectors with coefficients and the norm: The norm

-Since a smash product of $1$-connected maps between connective spectra remains $1$-connected, we deduce that $Y^{\Phi H}$ is $0$-connected, i.e.\ $\pi_0 \, Y^{\Phi H} = 0$.
-But this is enough to conclude that $\underline{\pi}_0(Y) = 0$ by Lemma~\ref{lem:mackey_isotropy_surjective}.
-Indeed the map of Mackey functors $\underline{\pi}_0(Y) \to 0$ induces surjections on geometric fixed points, so by the lemma the map of Mackey functors is itself surjective. \end{proof}
+Since a smash product of $1$-connected maps between connective spectra remains $1$-connected, we deduce that $Y^{\Phi H}$ is $0$-connected.
+By an isotropy separation argument we conclude that $Y$ is connective, i.e.\ all negative homotopy groups are zero.
+Moreover the map of Mackey functors $0 \to \underline{\pi}_0(Y)$ induces surjections on geometric fixed points, so by Lemma~\ref{lem:mackey_isotropy_surjective} the map of Mackey functors is itself surjective, hence we also have $\underline{\pi}_0(Y) = 0$. \end{proof}